Copyright 2022 © INCM. All rights reserved.

 - This book will help children see how people from all ethnic and social backgrounds are valuable to God and how Jesus came to rescue all kinds of people.

-We're hosting a FREE live webinar for anyone who serves children and families!
+INCM hosted a FREE webinar for anyone who serves children and families!

 In this webinar, we’ll be discussing how to harness unity and agreement in leadership!
 You can expect to: